 What are the most common gluten allergy symptoms?

-How fast do gluten allergy symptoms appear?
+How fast do the symptoms of gluten allergy appear?

 How can you tell the difference between gluten allergy symptoms and gluten intolerance?